-Most recently, under our Vice-Chair David Neinstein of Barque Smokehouse and Barque Butcher Bar, we’ve added a Volunteer Recognition and Recruitment component to honour our many Community and BIA Member volunteers.
+Most recently, under our Vice-Chair David Neinstein of Barque Smokehouse and Barque Butcher Bar, we’ve added a Volunteer Recognition and Community Partners component to honour our many Community and BIA Member volunteers.

 The Beautification Committee is responsible for graffiti removal, flower planting, mural creation and general street beautification on Roncesvalles Avenue.

 A South End Reconstruction Sub-Committee is forming to weigh in on plans for the streetscape extension in 2019.